ktaylor63/southeast/site/content/news/salazar-announces-53-million-in-grants-to-support-habitat-acquisition-and-conservation-planning-for-endangered-species.md

 Another project, under the Recovery Land Acquisition Grants Program, is the East Maui Watershed Conservation Easement in Hawaii.
 This grant will fund $391,000 for the acquisition of a permanent conservation easement on over 3,550 acres upslope of the towns of Makawao and Haiku on the Island of Maui.
 The property is at the center of the 100,000-acre East Maui Watershed Partnership managed by six major landowners.
 The property provides habitat for 13 rare or endangered birds, including the ‘akohekohe or crested honeycreeper and the Maui parrotbill, which are among the rarest birds in the U. S. It is also critical habitat for Geranium multiflorum and eight other federally listed plants, as well as a number of other rare plants and animals.

 The Endangered Species Act provides a critical safety net for America’s native fish, wildlife, and plants.
 The Service is working to actively engage conservation partners and the public in the search for improved and innovative ways to conserve and recover imperiled species.
-To learn more about the Endangered Species Program, visit [http://www.fws.gov/endangered/](http://www.fws.gov/endangered/) .
+To learn more about the Endangered Species Program, visit [fws.gov/endangered/](http://www.fws.gov/endangered/).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs